Important Notices re NCT

 Changes to the NCT (from 28th July 2014)

 The Road Safety Authority (RSA) has introduced a number of customer service enhancements to NCT tests.
-These new measures help to improve the safety of second-hand cars on our roads and contribute to protecting consumers from fraud.
+These new measures help to improve road safety in general and contribute to protecting consumers from fraud.

 These enhanced safety measures are effective from 28 July 2014: